Loghse/Norway_kommune_macro_analysis/README.md

 # Norway_kommune_macro_analysis
 Exploratory analysis of macro level socio economic conditions among Norwegian kommunes

-I would like to do an exploratory analysis on socio economic conditions in Norway across various municipalities.
+Following is an exploratory analysis on socio economic conditions in Norway across various municipalities.
 Some of the interesting questions I would like to raise and attempt to find answers to are :
 1. Why some municipalities operate profitably and few do not?
 2. Does the immigrant population adds strength to local economy of municipalities?
 3. Does education level play a role?